Frequently Asked Questions

 Why doesn’t DockLock work with left or right Dock positions?

-DockLock only supports the Dock at the bottom of the screen.
+DockLock Lite and DockLock Plus only support the Dock when it’s positioned at the bottom of the screen.

 DockLock App not working in fullscreen or during screen sharing?